typesafehub/sbt-conductr/README.md

 Property               | Description
 -----------------------|------------
-sandbox help           | Get usage information of the sandbox command sandbox run            | Start a local ConductR cluster sandbox stop           | Stop the local ConductR cluster
+bundle:dist            | Produce a ConductR bundle for all projects that have the native packager enabled configuration:dist     | Produce a bundle configuration for all projects that have the native packager enabled sandbox help           | Get usage information of the sandbox command sandbox run            | Start a local ConductR cluster sandbox stop           | Stop the local ConductR cluster